wyattx05/Portfolio/README.md

 # Wyatt Anderson - Portfolio Website

 Welcome to my personal portfolio!
-I built this website to showcase what I am working on, my skills, quick ways to contact me, and other things I may add in the future.
+I built this website to showcase what I'm working on, my skills, quick ways to contact me, and other things I may add in the future.

 ## 🌐 Live Website